Kwik-E-Mart: Universal Studios

 On October 17, 2007, a gift shop that was modeled after a Kwik-E-Mart was opened at Universal Studios Florida.
 One also opened at Universal Studios Hollywood at a later time.
 They replaced the old Back to the Future gift shop and supplement The Simpsons Ride, which opened in Spring 2008.
 The stores sell Simpsons-related merchandise like Flaming Moe's Energy Drinks and Squishees.

 Broadway at the Beach

 On August 17, 2018, a gift shop modeled after a Kwik-E-Mart opened at Broadway at the Beach in Myrtle Beach, South Carolina.
-The gift shop is placed at the exit of a 4D ride based on The Simpsons and is housed in a replica of The Aztec theatre from the series, which opened in 2019.
-The store sells Buzz Cola, Lard Lad Donuts, and Squishees along with merchandise from the show.
+The gift shop was placed at the exit of a 4D ride based on The Simpsons and was housed in a replica of The Aztec theatre from the series, which opened in 2019.
+The store sold Buzz Cola, Lard Lad Donuts, and Squishees along with merchandise from the show.

 While no official statement has been made to date, as of late April/early May, 2024, the store, as well as the attached 4-D theater have been permanently closed.
 The attractions no longer appear on the Broadway at the Beach website, and an online petition has been created to reopen the attractions.
-Google also lists the attraction as permanently closed, and there a couple Reddit posts indicating the closure as well.
+Google also lists the attraction as permanently closed, alongside community posts online indicating the closures as well.